-Odense has a small airport but it is unlikely you are getting in to the city that way.
+Odense has a small airport but it is unlikely you are getting into the city that way.
 Most visitors fly to Copenhagen or Billund – these are the two biggest airports in Denmark – and then go to Odense via train or car rental.

 There is a central train station in Odense.
-When you arrive at the station, you can likely walk to your hotel since the station is right in the middle in the city.
+When you arrive at the station, you can likely walk to your hotel since the station is right in the middle of the city.
 If needed, there are taxis too.
 They are expensive, even for short rides, but if you carry a lot of bags with you, it’s an option.

 As for getting around the city once you’re settled, we recommend you to walk.
 Odense is a very walkable city.
 By walking you get to see more parts of the city, you might discover some hidden gems, and it gives you an impression of the mood and soul of the city.